 Statement

 At the heart of my work are questions about how theming can function outside of its commercial roots.
 Can a giant marquee transform a familiar urban landscape into a Wonderland?
 Can the game of mini golf highlight a community and celebrate its history?
 Can a flashy façade be used to entice people into intimate listening, finding value without money, being kind to strangers, and collecting and memorializing moments of generosity?
+I seek to create spaces where fun becomes a conduit for deeper engagement—with ourselves, with others, and with the stories we share.